-Whether you are in a relationship with a Narc, have a friend or family member, or a boss or co-worker who is a narcissist, being connected to a person with such character traits is draining.
+Whether you are in a relationship with a Narcissist, have a friend or family member, or a boss or co-worker who is a narcissist, being connected to a person with such character traits is draining.

-The good news is that when you understand what makes a narcissist tick, you can reclaim your power, and if you so desire, have them running full speed in the opposite direction when they see you coming.
+When you understand what makes a narcissist tick, you can reclaim your power, and if you so desire, have them running full speed in the opposite direction when they see you coming.

-Have you been asking yourself, how to make a narcissist fear you?
+But what do Narcissists fear and more importantly, How to make a narcissist fear you?
 Here are twelve things that will scare a narcissist away.

-1. They Fear Rejection
+#1 They Fear Rejection

 Narcissists despise rejection, it destabilizes and invalidates them.
 They work exceptionally hard to keep up appearances; inwardly, they feel unlovable and inferior.

 The narcissist’s life is built around them playing the role of rejector.
-When they feel as if that control has been relinquished, they will do everything in their power to gain it back.
+When they feel that control has been relinquished, they will do everything in their power to regain it.

-Instead, they will wield every tactic in the book from revenge, to threats, and guilt trips.
+Instead, they will wield every tactic in the book from revenge to threats, and guilt trips.
 They are also known to resort to public humiliation as a form of revenge.

-2. They Fear Humiliation and Embarrassment
+#2 They Fear Humiliation and Embarrassment

 Due to their grandiose and hypersensitive nature, narcissists are incapable of thinking logically.